laravelgpt/laravelgpt/WIP.md

-# Feature Behavior Testing Plan for vibe-tools
+# Feature Behavior Testing Plan for laravelgpt

-This document outlines our approach to regression testing for vibe-tools using AI agents.
-We create feature behavior files that describe desired behaviors, and AI agents determine how to test these behaviors using vibe-tools.
+This document outlines our approach to regression testing for laravelgpt using AI agents.
+We create feature behavior files that describe desired behaviors, and AI agents determine how to test these behaviors using laravelgpt.
 The agents generate detailed reports and simple PASS/FAIL results for automated validation.

 ## Goals

-1. **Comprehensive Feature Testing**: Test all major features and commands of vibe-tools in an automated fashion
+1. **Comprehensive Feature Testing**: Test all major features and commands of laravelgpt in an automated fashion
-2. **Regression Detection**: Quickly identify when changes break existing functionality
+2. **Natural Language Understanding**: Verify that AI agents can understand and execute natural language descriptions of tasks
-3. **Parallel Execution**: Run tests concurrently to reduce overall testing time
+3. **Error Handling**: Test how AI agents handle various error conditions and edge cases
-4. **Documentation**: Generate detailed reports explaining test outcomes and behavior
+4. **Performance Validation**: Ensure commands complete within expected timeframes
-5. **Human-Readable Reports**: Ensure test results are easy to understand and analyze
+5. **Output Formatting**: Verify that command outputs are properly formatted and readable
-6. **Automation-Friendly**: Enable CI/CD integration with simple PASS/FAIL outputs
+6. **Configuration Management**: Test handling of different configuration scenarios
-7. **Maintainability**: Make it easy to add new tests and update existing ones
+7. **Provider Integration**: Validate integration with various AI providers
-8. **Cross-Version Testing**: Compare behavior across different versions/branches
+8. **Resource Management**: Test proper handling of system resources
-9. **AI Agent Flexibility**: Test whether AI agents can correctly interpret and use vibe-tools based on natural language descriptions
+9. **AI Agent Flexibility**: Test whether AI agents can correctly interpret and use laravelgpt based on natural language descriptions

 ## Test Assets Management